 The quality of practice of astrology is variable.
 Though we are limited with the tools at our disposal, many astrologers could take a more empirical approach to their work.

 Astrologers disagree with each other in fundamental ways even though there is for example, a consensus about the energy connected with the planet Mars.
 But then psychologists, cosmologists and climatologists are deeply divided.
-Does that make their fields less valid?
+Does that make their fields less valid or more complex?

 Astrologers use idioms that can appear unscientific or ignorant.